 2Day Trip to Kuala Selangor

 Located about an hour’s drive from Kuala Lumpur, Kuala Selangor is an underrated day trip destination you’ve got to check out.
 This quaint little town is home to one of the largest colonies of fireflies in the world!
 Post 7 pm, millions of fireflies come out and light up the forests surrounding the Selangor River.
 A starry affair, in the truest sense!
 Imagine slowly rowing down the river while watching the magical fireflies in full bloom in the adjacent forests.
 This is probably not what you had imagined your visit to KL would entail, but trust me, this is worth every bit of effort.
 Kuala Selangor also has several small seafood restaurants that serve delicious, fresh food, which you can try after your little river cruise.
-So if you are starting to create a Kuala Lumpur itinerary for 2 days or maybe longer, Kuala Selangor is one day tour you should definitely include.
+So if you are planning a short day trip from KL, a Kuala Selangor day trip is a must in your itinerary.

 How to reach: Take a bus from Kuala Lumpur’s Puduraya bus station to Kuala Selangor bus station.
 The journey will take about 2 hours.
 From there, you can take a cab to reach the firefly park.
 Alternatively, hire a taxi from Kuala Lumpur itself at a pre-fixed rate to drop you at the firefly park and bring you back.